 The ESP is always operative during braking, even if it has been switched off manually.

 Suspension modifications, such as changing the type of wheels, dampers or springs, can affect the function of the ESP system.

-Always consult a Saab dealer before changing any suspension components.
+Always consult a workshop before changing any suspension components.
+We recommend that you contact an authorized Saab dealer.